dokato/dokato.github.io/content/pages/about.md

 save_as: index.html

 I'm **computational neuroscience** PhD student working at the <a href="http://ccbrain.org" target="_blank">Cognitive and Computational Brain</a> lab based in the <a href="https://www.cardiff.ac.uk/cardiff-university-brain-research-imaging-centre" target="_blank">Cardiff University Brain Research Imaging Centre</a>.
-Moreover, I help <a href="http://appsilondatascience.com/" target="_blank">Appsilon Data Science</a> team to develop their open source R packages.
+Moreover, I help <a href="http://appsilondatascience.com/" target="_blank">Appsilon</a> team to develop their open source R packages.
 I'm interested in **neuroscience** and **machine-learning**, particularly **decision making** (of humans and machines).
-It happened to me to work on brain computer-interfaces, natural language processing and neural networks.
+Among the others, I worked on brain computer-interfaces, natural language processing and neural networks.

 I'm also advocate of the **open science** movement and enjoy contributing to **open source** tools.